LouiseMatheson/Process_CLIP_data/README.md

 The value of k is provided by the user (default 5).

 For full datasets, it is recommended to run with parallel processing on a computer cluster.
-However, the script can be tested on the iCLIP_combined_replicates.txt file, with Mouse_GRCm38.90_chr3_200kb.gtf, by setting the working directory to test_data and replacing the line:
+However, the script can be tested on the iCLIP_combined_replicates.txt file, with Mouse_GRCm38.90_chr17_100kb.gtf, by setting the working directory to test_data and replacing the line:

 ```
 Args <- commandArgs(trailingOnly=TRUE)
 ```
 with:
 ```
-Args <- c("iCLIP_combined_replicates.txt", "Mouse_GRCm38.90_chr3_200kb.gtf")
+Args <- c("iCLIP_combined_replicates.txt", "Mouse_GRCm38.90_chr17_100kb.gtf")
 ```

 The expected output when run with default parameters (k = 5 and no subsampling) can be found in the iCLIP_combined_replicates_5mer_zscores.txt file.
-Note that due to the sparsity of the data, this test results in relatively low z scores and many NA values.
+Note that due to the sparsity of the data, this test results in relatively low z scores that are not very robust, and many NA values.